The Robert B. Fiske, Jr. Fellowship

 - Third-year law students

-- Graduates serving in clerkships who will be seeking government employment in the same calendar year as they apply for the Fellowship.
+- Graduates serving in clerkships immediately following graduation who will be seeking government employment.

 - Graduates in their first (post-grad) year of government employment (not including clerkships) are eligible to apply.